 Some people really struggle with this, which is understandable.
 You could speak to your manager, your GP, etc or even someone you trust such as a close friend if you just want advice.
 Try to think about your symptoms and how they shape your day to day life.
 If you’ve seen a medical professional who you feel doesn’t quite understand you and your symptoms, you can request to see someone different to get another opinion.
 You may be referred (or be able to self refer) to a mental health service.
 Although, medical negligence is a completely different matter altogether, it can be something to consider, although with regards to mental health it can be tricky and would require research.
 You could consider taking an NLP course, to assist in helping yourself and understanding why we act the way we do.

 If your mental health is beginning to negatively impact your ability to focus at work or you’re experiencing worsening symptoms or anxiety or depression, you might consider talking with a therapist at ThriveTalk.com.
+Online counselling may be another useful option – please see this article for further information about online counselling.

 Most importantly, don’t be too hard on yourself